honeymelon-app/honeymelon/docs/architecture/overview.md

 ```

-Each state has specific data associated with it (discriminated unions).
+Each state has specific data associated with it (discriminated unions) and transitions are centrally enforced by `jobLifecycle.ensureTransition` on the frontend plus the mirrored guard in `src-tauri/src/job_lifecycle.rs`.

 ## Directory Structure